 After just under half a mile, cross a creek bed to the left side of the canyon and continue heading north.
 A mile from the start, the trail bends to the left, heading up a fork of the canyon that will give way to the ridges above.
 The trail splits briefly.
 The official trail, and the more gradual route goes to the right to a horseshoe bend that cuts back to a reunion with the steeper route.
 Pick a path (0.05 miles vs 0.12 miles) and continue up the side of the canyon.

-You will pass a short bench, 1.25 miles from the start, shortly before reaching a sign marking the Caballero Canyon Entrance to Topanga State Park.
+Pass a short bench, 1.25 miles from the start, shortly before reaching a sign marking the Caballero Canyon Entrance to Topanga State Park.
 Pause to enjoy the views down Caballero Canyon toward the San Fernando Valley before pushing on toward the top.

 Trailhead address: Reseda Boulevard, Tarzana, CA 91356